belemaire/camera-miniapp/README.md

 - **Electrode Native dev version (`1000.0.0`)**\
 Some [necessary supporting code](https://github.com/electrode-io/electrode-native/pull/1603) has not been released yet, and will be released in `0.41.1` patch version once validated.
 So for now just need to stick to dev version of ern.

-- **Manifest plugin configuration**\
-A PR has been opened in the master manifest, adding support for the latest version of this plugin https://github.com/electrode-io/electrode-native-manifest/pull/172 \
-This PR has to be merged to the master manifest, prior to running this app.
-Alternatively you can locally clone the manifest and checkout the branch that adds this plugin configuration, and set in `.ernrc` configuration the override manifest to point to your local clone.

-This README will be updated to reflect requirement changes once ern 0.41.1 version is released and/or manifest plugin configuration PR is merged.

 **Steps**

 - `yarn install`